 As the leading source of information on ESOPs and employee ownership, the NCEO is committed to helping businesses make informed decisions.
-We're happy to help guide you through the process of figuring out whether an ESOP is right for you.
+We're happy to help guide you through the process of figuring out if an ESOP is right for you.

-- Speak with an employee-owned company in your state or industry: We can connect you with an NCEO member in your area or industry to learn about their experience and better decide whether an ESOP will suit your succession needs.
-Contact Timothy Garbinsky at 510-208-1310 or TGarbinsky@nceo.org to get started. - Become an NCEO member: With discounts on meetings and publications, free weekly webinars, an ESOP document library, and more, being an NCEO member is the best way to stay up to date on the ESOP world and learn the nuts and bolts of selling to your employees.
-Sign up at nceo.org/join. - Give us a call: As an NCEO member, you can call us anytime with questions at 510-208-1300. - Not sure?
-Do you want to sell to your employees but are not sure if an ESOP is the right fit?
-See nceo.org/articles/ choosing-employee-stock-plan
+- Start with the essentials: Our ESOP Essentials (nceo.org/esop-essentials) membership offers six months of exclusive educational content with curated resources for selling business owners. - Speak with an employee-owned company in your state or industry: We can connect you with an NCEO member in your area or industry to learn about their experience and better decide whether an ESOP will suit your succession needs.
+Contact Timothy Garbinsky at 510-208-1310 or TGarbinsky@nceo.org to get started. - Become an NCEO member: As an NCEO member, you can call us anytime with questions at 510-208-1300. - Interested in worker-cooperatives?
+Learn how to get started with the Democracy at Work Institute at institute.coop/conversion.